 Travel Insurance.
 We highly recommend all our clients purchase travel insurance with trip cancellation, as well as a Global Rescue Membership for medical advisory and evacuation.
 For guidance on these travel protection services and to enroll, contact Justin Walker at Global Rescue at phone: 1-435-680-2566 or 1-617-210-8110 or via email: Jwalker@globalrescue.com or firstname.lastname@example.org or visit https://globalrescue.com/mikeodinsalaskaadventures/ or you should use another reputable provider.

 Conditions.
-Mike Odin’s Alaska Adventures, LLC hunts are conducted on a fair chase basis in accordance with the State of Alaska Hunting regulations and Guiding regulations.
-All clients are required to sign a Guide-Outfitter Contract within 90 days after we receive your initial deposit, or before services are provided.
-Agreement provides specifics of your hunt as required by Alaska state law.
+All clients and guests are required to sign a Fishing Trip Agreement to reserve fishing trip dates.
 For further clarification, we have posted our Payment and Cancellation Policy on our website.
 Mike Odin’s Alaska Adventures, LLC requires all clients and guests to review and sign a Participation Release Form prior to start of activities.
 This agreement includes a release of liability, waiver of claims, assumption of risk, and loss payment.
 Also, we request clients and guests to complete our Guest Information Form to identify an emergency contact and to notify us of any medical situations or special medications that you may be taking that could be helpful in case of an emergency.

 Mike Odin’s ALASKA ADVENTURES, PO Box 772682, Eagle River, Alaska 99577 USA -